Easy Homemade Pie Crust Recipe and Quick Fix for Cracked Pie Crust

 - Store them in a plastic Ziploc bag and flatten them to around 1" thick.
 Story them in the freezer until needed or chill for 15 minutes and proceed to the next step.

 - Once your dough has been rolled out, transfer it into the pie dish if you can.
-If you have trouble here, simple pick up large pieces and transfer it.
+If you have trouble here, simply pick up large pieces and transfer them.

 - If your pie dough has been pieced together, simply press and gently blend the edges.
 The blemishes will bake out.

 - Use your two opposing thumbs to crimp the pie edge or use a fork for aesthetics.